October 6, 2025

 The process to activate will vary slightly based on the type of prepaid SIM card you get, so we broke it down by the two options.

-Activate a physical prepaid SIM card:
+Activate a prepaid physical SIM card:

 2. Insert the SIM card into the tray correctly and put it back in the phone.